typeworld/typeworld/Python/Lib/typeWorld/README.md

 #### type

 Type of response.
-This can be "success", "error", or "custom".
-In case of "custom", you may specify an additional message to be presented to the user under [InstallableFontsResponse.errorMessage](#user-content-class-installablefontsresponse-attribute-errormessage).
+This can be any of ['success', 'error', 'noFontsAvailable'].
+In case of "error", you may specify an additional message to be presented to the user under [InstallableFontsResponse.errorMessage](#user-content-class-installablefontsresponse-attribute-errormessage).

 Type: Str<br />
 Required: True<br />